Policy Gradient with Self-Attention for Model-Free Distributed Nonlinear Multi-Agent Games: Results

 \subsection{Pursuit and evasion with real robots}

 Finally, we test our policy parameterization in a real-robot deployment.
 We zero-shot transfer the policies trained in Sec.~\ref{subsec:marl_results} to the Georgia Tech Robotarium \cite{pickem2017robotarium}, a remotely accessible, multi-robot research facility that allows for fast integration and deployment of control policies.
 The arena is $3.2 \times 2.0$ m$^2$ and has a fleet of $20$ non-holonomic robots with radius of $0.11$ m.
 Due to space constraints, we limit the deployment to $\mathsf{M}_i =3$ agents per team, as in the previous section.
-An important aspect to consider is the presence of control barrier functions that ensure safety during robot operation.
-These are imposed by the Robotarium platform and cannot be modified by the user or our method.
-The control barrier functions act on the boundaries of the arena and between robots, preventing collisions.
+Robots include a projection method to match the holonomic commands from the learned policies to the their non-holonomic dynamics, and control barrier functions that ensure safety during robot operation.
+These are imposed by the Robotarium platform and cannot be modified.

-Fig.~\ref{fig:simulations} presents snapshots of the Robotarium simulator, which is designed to be as close to the real setting as possible to ensure that the policies used in the real deployment comply with all safety requirements.
-Despite the gap in realism between the gym-based environment used to train the policy and the real-robot setting (including different agent dynamics and safety constraints), the policies display complex pursuit-and-evasion behaviors.
+Fig.~\ref{fig:simulations} presents snapshots of the Robotarium simulator, which is designed to be as close to the real setting as possible.
+Despite the gap in realism between the gym-based environment and the real-robot setting, the policies display complex pursuit-and-evasion behaviors.
 For instance, the evaders deceive the pursuers and react in advance to their efforts to catch them, whereas the pursuers counteract and finally corner the evaders.
-These complex behaviors also happen in real deployments, as shown in Fig. \ref{fig:experiments}, where the pursuers firstly trap the evaders in the top-left corner of the arena but are then tricked by the evaders, who sneak out to the top-right corner of the arena, to finally be trapped again by the pursuers.
-Videos and further material can be found on the website of the paper\footnote{ \url{https://sites.google.com/view/learning-distributed-games}}.
+These complex behaviors also happen in real deployments (Fig. \ref{fig:experiments}), where the pursuers firstly trap the evaders in the top-left corner of the arena but are then tricked by the evaders, who sneak out to the top-right corner of the arena, to finally be trapped again.
+Videos and further material can be found on the website.